Our Team

 she/her

 In her role as Assistant Director for Sustainability Strategy, Erin (Stephens) Hamilton (‘18) supports Wake Forest in reaching its sustainability goals by facilitating strategic planning and stakeholder engagement processes that integrate sustainability solutions into all areas of campus operations and culture.
-She works closely with campus partners to further the university’s climate action and resilience plans and leads the office’s communications strategy.
 Erin is an alumna of Wake Forest, where she received her bachelor’s degree in communication with minors in journalism and entrepreneurship.
 She first joined the Office of Sustainability team as the Communications & Event Coordinator from 2018 – 2020.
 She then became a producer for interview-based podcasts covering international freshwater issues and Indigenous health affairs for First Nations, Métis and Inuit communities across Canada.
 Now back home in North Carolina and at her alma mater, Erin is excited to lead the strategic direction for sustainability at Wake Forest in collaboration with partners across campus.

 Krista Stump